grassmunk/Chicago95/INSTALL.md

 - Disable the icons setting "Adjust size automatically" (*this option is only available for the 4.14 version panelbar*)
 - Set "Fixed Icon Size" to 16. (*this option is only available for the 4.14 version panelbar*)

-*Note: For 4.12 panelbar users, if you want to adjust the icon scaling of your launcher buttons, see [Launcher button icon scaling](#button_scale)*
+*Note: For 4.12 panelbar users, if you want to adjust the icon scaling of your launcher buttons to a 16px icon, see [Launcher button icon scaling](#button_scale)*

 #### Step 3: Adding panelbar plugins